All the slots of CET-2019 were marked by exams which were on the difficult side. In general, the exam was more difficult than CET-2018.

 |Quantitative Comparison (6 questions)|

-A genuine attempt of around 34-36 questions would have been a good attempt.
+A genuine attempt of around 34-36 questions on Day 1 slots and 38 to 40 questions on Day 2 slots would have been a good attempt.

-As the arrangement based sets were on the difficult side ,some students found it better to move to mark some option and move to the next question/set.
-Some students even reported to have solved sets apart from the arrangement type sets first and then attempted arrangement based sets only if they had time.
+As we had mentioned earlier, some sets in Logical Reasoning – especially the ones on arrangements - were on the difficult side.
+If the level of difficulty of Logical Reasoning in tomorrow’s slot is the same, it is better to move to mark some option and move to the next question/set.
+Some students could even explore the possibility of solving sets apart from the arrangement type sets first and attempt arrangement sets only if they have time.

 In general, this section was characterized by a majority of time-consuming questions which were of medium difficulty level.

-Following was the approximate break-up of this section for all the slots.
+Following is the summary of the approximate break-up of this section for both the slots.

 |Non-Verbal Reasoning (59 questions)|